Modern Slavery Act 2015 Section 54 - NELFT Slavery and Human Trafficking Statement 2024/25

 • The Trust request all suppliers to comply with the provisions of the UK Modern Slavery Act (2015), through agreement of our ‘Supplier Code of Conduct’, purchase orders and tender specifications.
 All of which will set out our commitment to confirming there is no modern slavery or human trafficking related to NELFT service delivery and business.

 • The Trust upholds professional codes of conduct and practice relating to procurement and supply, including through our Procurement Team’s membership of the Chartered Institute of Procurement and Supply (CIPS).
-Our operational staff are all CIPS members and the majority of them have passed CIPS level 4 which is a part of their PDP objectives.

-Effective action taken to address modern slavery - Performance Indicators
+Effective action taken to address modern slavery - performance indicators

-All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility for overall compliance.
+All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking, with the Procurement department taking responsibility for overall compliance.

 A Freedom to Speak Up Report is submitted to the People and Culture Committee of the Board on a quarterly basis which includes an overview of the number of concerns raised by staff and the category that they fall into.